Golden Pillz: The Luna Remixes: Release

 The CD was released in 2002 by Sleazebox Records.

 Reception

 The music review magazine Sonic Seducer wrote, "In terms of sound, the album is fodder for progressive clubs, although the Eat Static mix could also really shake up the dark clubs.
-For a rather random compilation, however, "Golden Pillz" is remarkably easy to listen to in one go, and in the meantime the record manages to create the atmosphere of a loud summer night full moon party in no time at all, even on cold, gray Sunday afternoons."
+For a rather random compilation, however, 'Golden Pillz' is remarkably easy to listen to in one go, and in the meantime the record manages to create the atmosphere of a loud summer night full moon party in no time at all, even on cold, gray Sunday afternoons."

-The review website industrialreviews.ru gave the album two out of five starts, writing, "Well, it's quite possible that the disk will be something to like, because there are some quite good things in it, and some of it is even quite suitable as a dance floor soundtrack."
+The review website industrialreviews.ru gave the album two out of five stars, writing, "Well, it's quite possible that the disk will be something to like, because there are some quite good things in it, and some of it is even quite suitable as a dance floor soundtrack."